lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

 The global time zone configuration based on the [IANA time zone database](https://www.iana.org/time-zones), if it is left blank, `UTC` will be used as the default time zone, and if it is set to `Local`, the system time zone will be used.

+> Note: To use time zone configuration in an alpine-based environment, you need to ensure that the time zone data has been properly installed (e.g. `apk add tzdata`).

 ## Cli Addr

 ```yaml